open-policy-agent/kube-mgmt/README.md

 --admission-controller-service-namespace=<namespace-of-opa-service>
 ```

+In addition to the command line arguments above, you must provide `--pod-name` and `--pod-namespace` using [Kubernetes' Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/).
+The example manifest below shows how to set these.

 You will need to create Secrets containing the server certificate and private
 key as well as the CA certificate: